holmuk/tichy-strings/README.md

 # tichy-strings
-An implementation of Tichy's string-to-string correction algorithm
+An implementation of Tichy's string-to-string correction algorithm[1]

 Compile
 ```bash